OIHD/OIHD/README.md

 ## Hi there 👋 im using GitHub

-I am open to C++ job offers.
+I am open to job offers.
-I write codes in python, c++, c# languages.
-I like to use GNU & Linux.
+I've only been using linux for 2 years.
+I generally use Haxe , c++ and python languages .